Hyldem0er/Skirnir/README.md

     - **Pseudo** : Enter your desired pseudo.
 If you want to try different combinations with delimiters such as "-", "_", or ".", you can include spaces between parts of the pseudo.

 - **Advanced settings**

-    - **Deep crawl** : If not selected, the program will perform a surface crawl by searching Google and DuckDuckGo results with certain criteria to find the most relevant profiles.
-This method may sometimes uncover private accounts or deleted profiles.
-If this option is not selected, the program will perform a "deep crawl" search.

 - **Social Networks**